 How to treat dark eye circles

-- Hydrate: Water fixes everything!
-Since dark circles intensify when the body is dehydrated, drink plenty of water to keep skin plump and minimize inflammation.
+- Hydrate: Since dark circles intensify when the body is dehydrated, drink plenty of water to minimize inflammation.

 - Manage congestion: If allergies are to blame, consider seeing an Allergist and taking an anantihistamine and using eye drops until your symptoms clear up.

 - Cool it down: To minimize inflammation, apply cool compresses to the eyes to reduce dark circles.
 You can also pop your eye cream in the refrigerator for a quick treatment.

 - Add another pillow: If you notice intense darkness when you wake up, try propping your head up with an additional pillow while you sleep to discourage blood from pooling.
 You should also try to sleep on your back to minimize trauma to your skin.

 - Treat hyperpigmentation: If you suspect your circles are due to hyperpigmentation, start applying an eye cream with SPF to control the issue.
 Also look for eye products with vitamin C, which can help gradually lighten darkness without injuring the tender area.